 Chlamydia is one of the most common sex diseases, along with the spreading gut.
 This trend of the re-spread of infectious diseases - not only sexually - will continue, as the development of new antibiotics in the postmodern pharmaceutical industry is dwindling.
 Instead, resources are being invested in monopolizing and suppressing natural medicines.
 Microbes are still developing MDRs against existing antibiotics.
 People will die of infectious diseases once more to die before they learn to kill us more slowly or not at all, because a healthy bacillizer is better than a bacillo patient.
 I'm deliberately not saying that Homo sapiens might have developed resilience, because the rate of our evolution is zero compared to microbes.
 But enough was biology.

 Natural options for chlamydia treatment

 Chlamydia trachomatis is a intracellular parasite well adapted to our physiology and immunity .
 Treatment of chlamydia is therefore difficult.
-Among the millions of unexplored forest plants and mushrooms, a natural remedy would be found that would occupy it.
+Among the millions of unexplored forest plants and mushrooms, there would surely be a natural remedy that would occupy it.
 The problem is that we do not know what it is.
 Not even from the famous Dr. Dr. Dukea can not draw any specific recommendation on chlamydia.
 So what do we know?

 Canadian barbecue and vodka

 Other natural options

 In addition to potty and vodilka, the Indian review of Vermani2002hms mentions Chlamydia a combination of Indian zederach and Chinese soap .
 According to Hao2010ebc, baikalin from the Baikal Shackle also prevented the infection of HeLa Chlamydia cells.